Mountain Home AFB to receive COVID-19 Vaccinations

+The 366th Medical Treatment Facility received a shipment of COVID-19 vaccines and healthcare professionals began administering them Jan.
+19, 2021.

 U.S. Air Force Maj.
-Andrew Neubauer, 366th Security Forces Squadron commander, holds up his COVID-19 vaccination card, at Mountain Home Air Force Base, Idaho, Jan.
-19, 2021.
-Neubauer will receive his second dose of the vaccine in three weeks.
-(U.S. Air Force photo by Airman 1st Class Natalie Rubenak)
+Andrew Neubauer, 366th Security Forces Squadron commander, was the first person to receive the first dose of the COVID-19 vaccine at MHAFB.

+“I’ve been keeping up with Operation Warp Speed’s transparent and rigorous process, and I’ve learned that every study, every phase and every trial was reviewed by the Food and Drug Administration, medical experts and a safety board along the way,” Neubauer said.
+“I am excited to do my part in getting Mountain Home back to normal!”

+The vaccine was delivered in part with Operation Warp Speed; a national initiative that accelerates the testing, supply, development and distribution of safe and effective vaccines, therapeutics and diagnostics to counter COVID-19.

 |Date Taken: